S0ool/Dota-2-V2/README.md

 I still use official sources for image and video data (mostly) because they take up a lot of space, I'm too lazy to host them myself, and I don't really see the point — unless the official servers go offline, but even then, why would I need it?
+And you might ask — why bother parsing at all if it won't work properly without the official servers?
+Well, for me, it was mostly a way to test my skills.
+Besides, I enjoy backend more, and building just the frontend didn’t make much sense to me — frontend takes a lot of time, but not necessarily a lot of skill.